HusseinLezzaik/Deep-Learning-for-Multi-Robotics/README.md

 * ROS2-Interface

-## Simulation
+## Simulation in CoppeliaSim
-We test our algorithms on two bubblerob's from CoppeliaSim, however our work applies to all kinds of robots that just need some parameter tuning.
+We test our algorithms on two bubblerob's from CoppeliaSim, however our work applies to all kinds of mobile robots that just need some initial parameter tuning.
+We first run a vanilla consensus algorithm, and start collecting data of relative poses for robot i w.r.t robot j and it's corresponding local input.'